Online Invasive Species Training for Minnow Dealers and people working under a minnow dealer license: Frequently Asked Questions

 Review the system requirements listed on the employee training website:

-- Make sure you have the most current version of Adobe Flash® Player 11 or later
+- Make sure you have the most current version of Adobe Flash® Player

 - Make sure you have an up-to-date web browser: